It's been ages since the last update and some huge things have happened/are happening! Here is the latest:

 Talent Camp is a skills development program for creatives from diverse backgrounds, designed to provide opportunities for emerging storytellers to create new content and be employment ready for the screen sector.

 Sebastian will be taking his project 'Open Heart Therapy' to the camp in the hope of adding to its development.
+You can read more about this and the other NSW/ACT participants here.

 Finally, we're very proud to report that our short film 'The Sacred' has wrapped.
 After a successful three day shoot, the short film written and directed by Meg Donnelly (co-directed by Marisa Martin), the project has now entered into post-production.